SM42, SP42 and SU42

 Almost in parallel, attempts to produce a medium switcher with hydraulic transmission were pursued, on the basis of Soviet TGM3, which was license-built at Fablok as type 12D or Ls750H with imported diesel engines and torque converters (PKP class SM15).
 This locomotive, however, proved very unreliable and only 57 examples were built.
 Their service life was extremely short and SM42 was left on the field.

 SU42 was in fact preceded in service by a dedicated and more extensively re-designed passenger version.
 In early 1970, SP42 (factory type 101D) appeared, fitted with WB5 oil-fired heating boiler.
-As there were comparatively many steam-heated passenger cars in PKP service, this locomotive found a widespread use and 268 examples were built by Fablok until 1975.
-SP42 was by some 2.7 tonnes lighter than the original variant (heating boiler added some extra weight, but about three tonnes of cast-iron ballast were removed).
+Acceptance tests were completed by December.
+As there were comparatively many steam-heated passenger cars in PKP service, this locomotive found a widespread use and 268 examples were built by Fablok until 1978.
+SP42 was by some 2.7 tonnes lighter than the original variant; although heating boiler added some extra weight, about three tonnes of cast-iron ballast were removed and new, lighter LN1 bogies were fitted.
 Externally it is easily distinguished by a streamlined stack fairing aft of the driver’s cab.
 In 1993 two SP42s were converted to the SM42 standard and became SM42-011 and SM42-012, these numbers being allocated for the second time.
 A number of surplus SP42s were withdrawn in late 1990s; on January 1, 1999, PKP had 190 examples, probably not all serviceable.
 Forty were rebuilt between November 1999 and August 2000; they were fitted with electric heating systems, but this time comprising a 180 kW Caterpillar CAT3208 diesel and 3000V AC generator, which makes them compatible with typical passenger cars used by PKP.
 These locomotives were re-designated SU42 but, in order to avoid confusion with earlier class, were assigned service numbers from 501 onwards.
-‘New’ SU42s can be distinguished by yellow-blue livery, different from that of other locomotives from this family, which are typically painted green.
-Further conversions of SP42s into SU42s are not very likely, due to certain surplus of light passenger diesel locomotives and introduction of railcars.
-Furthermore, SU42 is considered not entirely satisfactory.
-Most SP42s have already been written off or are used as plain switchers with their boilers removed.
+‘New’ SU42s could initially be distinguished by yellow-blue livery, different from that of other locomotives from this family, which were typically painted green, at least at that time; in 2009 new PKP Przewozy Regionalne livery was introduced.
+Most unrebuilt SP42s have already been written off or are used as plain switchers with their boilers removed.
 Last examples with steam heating systems were expected to remain in service until circa 2007.
-According to KMD, currently (November 2007) PKP have three SP42s in normal service (SP42-007, -011 and -172), based at the Skarżysko depot, plus two more (SP42-071 and -247) used as switchers – most probably the latter have retained their heating boilers.
+According to KMD, in November 2007 PKP had only three SP42s in normal service (SP42-007, -011 and -172), based at the Skarżysko depot, plus two more (SP42-071 and -247) used as switchers – most probably the latter have retained their heating boilers.
+Last scheduled service of a SP42 with the steam heating installation in use took place on September 27, 2008, when SP42-007 hauled a special train for railway fans: steam boiler broke down during the ride.
+SU42 is not considered entirely satisfactory and, following the appearance of much more economical railcars, many locomotives of this type have been withdrawn from use, although only two were written off after a head-on collission in July 2010.
+In 2012 only 21 were operational, but many were used only as plain switchers.

 Main technical data – SM42